Research

 Abstract

-We argue that the documented large abnormal returns to investors from corporate bond anomalies such as return reversals and momentum mainly stem from ignoring market microstructure noise in transaction-based bond prices and relying on ad hoc return winsorization.
+We argue that the documented large abnormal returns to investors from a wide array of corporate bond strategies mainly stem from ignoring market microstructure noise in transaction-based bond prices and relying on (ad hoc and asymmetric) out-of-sample return trimming or winsorization.
 To address these issues, we construct bond data that is largely free of microstructure noise and closely mimics industry-grade quote data.
-We revisit prior findings in the literature and provide conclusive evidence that return-based anomalies, once properly constructed, generate negligible average returns and alphas.
-Finally, we show that the considered return-based factors (and their underlying signals) are not related to average bond returns.
+We revisit prior findings in the literature and provide conclusive evidence that most bond anomaly portfolios/factors, once properly constructed, generate negligible average returns and alphas.
+Finally, we show that the considered factors (and their underlying signals) are only weakly related to average bond returns.

 Data and Code